davidfeng88/CollisionViz/README.md

 move lib to src Done
 move dist to public Done
 move google to lib Done
-move scss to public and into build process
+move scss to public and into build process Done

 [Live](https://davidfeng.us/CollisionViz)